What Are Reversals and Refunds & How Do I Add Them?

 5. Complete the remaining applicable fields and click Save

-An example of when you would use a reversal is if after you deposit a check into your account you receive a notification the check bounced.
+An example of when you would use a reversal is if, after you deposit a check into your account, you receive a notification the check bounced.
 This becomes a reversal situation since the funds never truly hit your account.

-Can I just delete the original contribution?
+Can I just delete the original transaction?

 Please don’t.